challengethemap/.github/profile/README.md

 # The 'Challenge the Map' project

 A plan called "Internet for All," from the the Biden-Harris Administration, presents a plan to fund and implement the deployment of High-Speed Internet nationwide.
-On November 18th, the FCC reveals a "Broadband Internet map" displaying the broadband coverage of the US.
+On November 18th, the FCC reveals a "Broadband Internet map" displaying the broadband coverage of the United States.
-Between November 18th & January 13th, they're welcoming challenges to their map to ensure everyone gets included for the next round.
+THe FCC welcomes challenges to their map using the metholodigies they

 The goals of "Challenge the Map" are to:
-- Display the current broadband map from the FCC
+- Promote awareness of the National Broadband Map and any avenues to obtain affordable Internet service.
+- Create software that help public and private entities (e.g., Fabric licensees) submit challenges to the FCC.
-- provide people with a way to submit challenges to the FCC map if they find they're being excluded.
+- Encourage individuals to submit challenges using the FCC's Speed Test mobile app.
-- If all goes well, we'll submit a "bulk challenge" to the Federal government to ensure their communities are included in the High-speed Internet rollout.
+- Submit one or more bulk challenges to the Federal Communications Commission.

 ### Required Reading